Good Things to Know Glossary

 The main entry hall of the school; parents and caregivers are asked to access the school via the set of atrium doors on 14th Street.
 During morning drop off and afternoon pick up, these doors are accessible/unlocked.
 At all other times of day, they are locked.
 Please do NOT use other entrances to enter the building.

-Our DCPS home base group of schools, led by Instructional Superintendent Kim Jackson.
+Our DCPS home base group of schools, led by Instructional Superintendent Carolyne Albert-Garvey.

-The brand new connected DPR Community Center provides our students access to a full cafeteria, regulation-size gym, and additional swing space during school days.
+The connected Department of Parks and Recreation (DPR) Community Center provides our students access to a full cafeteria, regulation-size gym, and additional swing space during school days.

 Comprehensive School Plan (CSP)